How to start a nursery

 (external site, opens in new tab)

-So if this isn’t just about money, why do people do it?
-Working with children, creating an enjoyable environment, training young people to be nursery nurses and working within a community are just some of the reasons why Blooming Babies founder Ilana King loves her job.
+So if setting up a nursery isn’t just about money, why do people do it?
+Working with children, creating an enjoyable environment, training young people to be nursery nurses and working within a community are just some of the reasons why Blooming Babies founder Ilana King loves her job running a nursery.
 But, as she says, “it is not just about working with children.
 The children are the first priority but you are still running a business.”